A Systematic Review on Process Mining for Curricular Analysis: Threats to validity

 \section{Threats to validity}

-In this section, we present the threats to validity according to \cite{Wohl12}: construction, internal, conclusion, and external.
+This section presents the threats to validity \cite{Wohl12}: construction, internal, conclusion, and external.

 As a threat to construct validity, the selection of sources or the search string may not retrieve all relevant articles.
-To minimize them, we selected recognized sources based on their coverage of international publications from conferences and top-level journals in the area, and we opted for a search string that maximized the inclusion of articles using process mining and education* as critical terms.
+To minimize them, we selected recognized sources based on their coverage of international publications from conferences and top-level journals in the area, and we opted for a search string that maximized the inclusion of articles using ``process mining and education*'' as critical terms.
 Exploratory searches were carried out in the sources and discussion among the authors for prior adjustments.

-Internal validity is threatened by reproducibility and bias in the selection of studies.
-To minimize them, the protocol was specified, including the sources, the search string, and the inclusion/exclusion criteria, and the results were discussed between the authors at each stage to prevent possible selection bias.
+Reproducibility and bias in the selection of studies threaten internal validity.
+To minimize these, the protocol was specified, including the sources, the search string, and the inclusion/exclusion criteria, and the results were discussed between the authors at each stage to prevent possible selection bias.

 As a threat to external validity, the quantity and relevance of the selected studies can affect the generalization of results.
 To minimize this threat, the articles were selected using the inclusion/exclusion criteria defined in the protocol and discussions between the authors.
-Although the number of articles selected compared to those recovered may seem low, the review's focus is specifically on EPM over curricula analysis, which narrows the area.
+Although the number of chosen articles compared to those recovered may seem low, the review's focus is specifically on EPM over curricula analysis, which narrows the area.
 The results presented represent the topic's current state to our knowledge.
-In any case, there could be articles that need to be included that were not published or indexed at the time of the searches.
+There could be articles that need to be included that were not published or indexed at the time of the searches.

-The validity of the conclusions is threatened by dependence on the point of view of the authors conducting the review.
-To minimize this threat, the information recovered from the analyzed articles is the one indicated in each proposal, and if there were different visions in the extraction of the identified categories, these were discussed between the authors.
+Dependence on the authors' perspective of the review threatens the validity of the conclusions.
+To minimize this threat, the information recovered from the analyzed articles is the one indicated in each proposal.
+If different visions were used to extract the identified categories, these were discussed between the authors.